imthekryptic/random/README.md

-random projects, mostly things I do in class or related to my lessons
+Random projects that I do in class or related to my lessons.
+These are all extracurricular